CTXz/Not-so-Tiny-Dimmer/README.md

 Flashing the firmware is possible even with the chips attached to the board.
 Hence it is recommended to solder an SPI header onto the board if you're planning to update the software and do not wish to open up the device for every firmware update.

 To flash the firmware, an SPI programmer is required.
-Since I still have a few spare Arduino's lying around, I decided to use an Arduino Leonardo with the [Arduino ISP firmware](https://www.arduino.cc/en/tutorial/arduinoISP) installed to program the TinyDimmer.
+Since I still have a few spare Arduino's lying around, I decided to use an Arduino Leonardo with the [Arduino ISP firmware](https://www.arduino.cc/en/tutorial/arduinoISP) installed to program the controller.

 Since the firmware has been written in [PlatformIO](https://platformio.org/), it is easiest to download the IDE, simply import the project and flash it from there.

-Should your tiny dimmer not use an ATtiny85, you must change the `board` directive in the [PlatformIO configuration file](platformio.ini) to your ATtiny model.
+Should your Not-so-Tiny dimmer not use an ATtiny85, you must change the `board` directive in the [PlatformIO configuration file](platformio.ini) to your ATtiny model.

 In addition to that, the [PlatformIO configuration file](platformio.ini) also expects a stk500v1 programmer (compatible with Arduino over ISP).
-If you are not programming the Tiny dimmer via an Arduino, you must change `upload_protocol` to the the corresponding programmer in the configuration file (See the [PlatformIO atemlavr documentation](https://docs.platformio.org/en/latest/platforms/atmelavr.html)).
+If you are not programming the controller via an Arduino, you must change `upload_protocol` to the the corresponding programmer in the configuration file (See the [PlatformIO atemlavr documentation](https://docs.platformio.org/en/latest/platforms/atmelavr.html)).

 Once everything is set in PlatformIO, make sure the parameters in the [configuration header](src/config.h) match your needs and simply click the upload button.
-The firmware should be flashed onto your TinyDimmer in no time.
+The firmware should be flashed onto your controller in no time.

 If you're planning to flash the firmware without the PlatformIO IDE, **make sure to program the ATtiny's fuses for it to run at 16Mhz!**